R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 ### MediaTek Genio Series

 <div style="margin-left: 20px;">
 <p>The MediaTek Genio series of embedded systems is designed for versatile applications, offering a balance of performance and power efficiency.
-This series all supporting <strong>Ubuntu 22.04</strong> and <strong>Yocto</strong> operating systems.</p>
+This series all supporting <strong>Ubuntu 22.04</strong> operating systems.</p>
 </div>

 |  Devices     | Genio 350    | Genio 510     | Genio 700     | Genio 1200     |